ifls/leveldb/doc/index.md

 ```

 ## Porting
+平台特定实现
 leveldb may be ported to a new platform by providing platform specific
 implementations of the types/methods/functions exported by
 `leveldb/port/port.h`.
 See `leveldb/port/port_example.h` for more details.

-In addition, the new platform may need a new default `leveldb::Env`
+In addition, the new platform may need a new default `leveldb::Env` implementation.
-implementation.
 See `leveldb/util/env_posix.h` for an example.

 ## Other Information